From Dark Corner to DOT-COM:

 "Unsecret Ballot."
 Current election methods offer significant

-assurances that the voter's actual vote selections cannot be traced back to
+assurances that the voter's actual vote selections cannot be traced back to him

-deal of auditable certainty.
+auditable certainty.

 For commercial purposes, it is important to be able to

-prove that it was Glenn Newkirk using a specific credit card at a specific
+prove that it was Glenn Newkirk using a specific credit card at a specific time

-actual ballot selections.
+selections.

-Election officials go to great efforts to assure a secret
+Election officials go to great efforts to assure a

-intercept data packets all being commonplace, election officials face a
+that intercept data packets all being commonplace, election officials face a

 challenge convincing voters that votes will remain secret.

-The stories of Kevin Mitnick allegedly hacking into sites
+The stories of Kevin Mitnick allegedly hacking into

-and using "sniffers" to capture account numbers, passwords, and
+sites and using "sniffers" to capture account numbers, passwords, and

 credit card numbers have grown to the proportions of Robin Hood legend.
 That

 legend remains in the public psyche.
-It is easy to imagine people who would
+It is easy to imagine people who would fan

-Some of those concerns are valid and will have to be addressed by substantial
+of those concerns are valid and will have to be addressed by substantial

 encryption techniques and other standard security steps.
 Many other

-cyber-scares will turn out to be urban legends, almost becoming a type of
+cyber-scares will turn out to be urban legends, almost becoming a type of virus

 The opposing argument that has received the greatest